TerriaJS/plugin-sample/README.md

 This repo implements a sample TerriaJS plugin.
 It uses the experimental [terriajs-plugin-api](https://github.com/terriajs/plugin-api) to interface with the TerriaJS library.

 Terria plugins simply provide a means of building functionality for Terria outside of the main TerriaJS library.
-The additional functionality can be support for a new data source by implementing a new [catalog item type](#catalog-items).
-Or it can add a new feature to Terria by implementing a new UI [workflow](#workflow-tbd).
+The additional functionality can be support for a new data source by implementing a new [catalog item type](https://docs.terria.io/guide/connecting-to-data/catalog-items/).
+Or it can add a new feature to Terria by implementing a new UI [workflow](#workflow-tbd)(TBD).

 # Current status

 * The repo builds without errors inside a yarn workspace within the terriamap repo ([details on how to setup the workspace](#suggested-plugin-development-workflow)).

-* Outside the repo, the project builds and emits types but with errors.
+* Outside a yarn workspace, the project builds and emits types but with errors.
 The errors are because the current TerriaJS bundle does not emit and export its types. (issue tracking this problem).

+* Packaging asset files is still a TODO.

 # Adding this plugin to your terriamap